Scavenger Hunt Apps for Corporate Decision Makers: A 2026 Buyer's Guide for HR, Event Planners, and Team Leaders

 7. Support and services

 Implementation success depends heavily on vendor support.
 Evaluate onboarding processes, training resources, account management structures, and response time commitments.
-Enterprise-grade platforms offer dedicated implementation specialists and 24/7 support for critical events.

 8. Total cost of ownership